Why The Sous Vide Method Works Well For Leg Of Lamb

 - lemon wedges for serving

-- Combine kosher salt, garlic, lemon zest, black pepper, red pepper flakes, and olive oil in a bowl, then whisk.
+- Make the marinade.
+Combine ¼ cup Kosher salt, chopped garlic, lemon zest, ½ tsp black pepper, ½ tsp red pepper flakes, and ½ cup olive oil in a bowl, then whisk.

-- When ready to cook, fill a large bucket or pot with water, then attach your sous vide circulator and set desired temperature for lamb.
+- Prepare the sous vide circulator.
+When ready to cook, fill a large bucket or pot with water, then attach your sous vide circulator and set desired temperature for lamb.
 For medium-rare leg of lamb, internal temperature should be between 125F and 134F.
 For medium, the internal temperature should be between: 135F and 144F.
 I set mine to 130F.

-- Place sealed bag with boneless leg of lamb in the pot of water, then set a timer as soon as circulator reaches desired temperature.
+- Cook the lamb.
+Place sealed bag with boneless leg of lamb in the pot of water, then set a timer as soon as circulator reaches desired temperature.
 Cook lamb for 3-4 hours (or up to 6 hours).
 Remove bag from water, cut open, and dry lamb on a paper towel-lined plate.

-- Heat a large skillet over high heat.
-When very hot, add canola or vegetable oil.
+- Sear before serving.
+Heat a large skillet over high heat.
+When very hot, add 3 Tbsp canola or vegetable oil.
 Sear lamb for 2-3 minutes on all sides, or until golden brown all around.
 Allow meat to rest for 5-10 minutes, then thinly slice.

-- Serve sliced leg of lamb as is or with rice, tzatziki, cucumbers, pita, and lemon wedges in a Mediterranean bowl.
+- Serve with garnishes.
+Serve sliced leg of lamb as is or with rice, tzatziki, cucumbers, pita, and lemon wedges.
 Fresh herbs (dill, oregano, parsley, or mint) make a great garnish and add extra flavor.
 Additional toppings could include: pomegranate seeds, feta, pickled red onions, or harissa.